Decks, EFX & 909

 Decks, EFX & 909 is a 1999 compilation album by Canadian electronic music artist Richie Hawtin.
-It was created utilizing two turntables, an effects box, and a Roland TR-909 drum machine.
-Subsequently, followed by DE9: Closer to the Edit (2001) and DE9: Transitions (2005), it is the first entry in his DE9 series.
+It was created utilizing three turntables, an effects box, and a Roland TR-909 drum machine.
+Subsequently, followed by DE9: Closer to the Edit (2001), DE9: Transitions (2005) and DE9: Fragments (2012), it is the first entry in his DE9 series.

 Critical reception

 John Bush of AllMusic gave the album 5 stars out of 5, saying, "The result of Hawtin's obvious labor of love is a mix album that manages to be simultaneously intense and moody, pummeling yet restrained."
 Joshua Klein of The A.V.
 Club said, "even though his Detroit-indebted mix stays pretty subdued, it never gets boring."
 Amanda Nowinski of Billboard called it "a pure testament to the artist's passionate and innovative DJ style."